 Map out your year.
 Or at least your semester.
-Take a blank calendar and fill it with all of the school planned events that you know will disrupt class.
+Take a blank calendar and fill it with all of the school-planned events that you know will disrupt class.
 Get a big, broad picture of what your year will look like.
 Estimate the lengths of your units.
 Then, understand (and expect) that things will change.
 Be prepared and stay calm.
-You have thought ahead already, so you know places that you can make adjustments.
+You have thought ahead already, so you know places where you can make adjustments.
 What is that saying?
 “Failing to plan is planning to fail?”
 I am not saying you will fail.
 That’s harsh, but the idea applies.
 Planning ahead will make your life so much simpler!
 I promise!

 7. Get to know the secretary and janitor.

 These great people are the keys to a happy year.
 I would also add the counselors, depending on their roles at your school.
 They are the people who know how to get things and get things done.
 A little treat or extra kind words go a long way!
 I highly recommend treating them in high regard!